looomenn/loginer/README.md

 yarn tauri dev
 ```

-Keep in mind, cause there is sqlcipher you'll need to build opnessl-sys.
+Keep in mind, cause there is sqlcipher you'll need to build openssl-sys.
 That takes some time..